-This article summarizes the evidence Christian apologists rely on in support of the proposition that belief in Jesus’ supernatural resurrection is a rational belief and addresses the contention of skeptics that natural explanations, even if seemingly inadequate, are always more preferable than supernatural explanations.
+This article summarizes the evidence Christian apologists rely on in determining that Jesus’ supernatural resurrection is a rational belief.
+The article also addresses the challenges made to the assertions of skeptics that natural explanations are always more preferable than supernatural explanations.

-Many skeptics adamantly maintain it is to believe Jesus was raised from the dead because the laws of nature do not permit such a phenomenon.
-Christian philosopher agrees if one is limited to the laws of nature then it is highly improbable that Jesus was resurrected from the dead; however, if God does exist, then it is not improbable that God could have supernaturally raised Jesus from the dead.
-[See, , The Case For Easter, “Interview with , Ph.D., D.Th.”, pg.
+Many skeptics adamantly maintain that it is irrational to believe Jesus was raised from the dead because the laws of nature do not permit such a phenomenon.
+Christian philosopher William Lane Craig agrees that if one is limited to the laws of nature then it is highly improbable that Jesus was resurrected from the dead.
+However, Craig maintains that if God does exist, then it is not improbable that God could have supernaturally raised Jesus from the dead.
+[See, Lee Strobel, The Case For Easter, “Interview with William Lane Craig, Ph.D., D.Th.”, pg.
 56 (1998)]

 The claim by Christian apologists that belief in Jesus’ resurrection is a rational belief can be summed up as follows: